MaBal — Oil / Gas Material Balance

-P/Z analysis, drive mechanism identification, Cole and Roach diagnostics, OGIP forecasting.
+Gas: P/Z analysis, Cole and Roach diagnostics, OGIP forecasting.
+Oil: Havlena-Odeh straight line, gas cap sizing, Campbell water-influx diagnostic.
+Drive mechanism identification on both.
 All client-side — no data leaves your browser.

 Fit Quality R²